Universal-Team/extras/README.md

 # extras

-In this repository you can find builds of Universal-Team apps and themes for Universal-Manager
+In this repository you can find builds of Universal-Team apps and other stuff from our Projects!